joker-b/ChartThrob/README.md

 <b>_ChartThrob_</b> is a tool for maximizing the useful tonal range of digital negatives used for alternative-process printing.
 Photographers have been printing with _ChartThrob_ every day since its launch in 2006, using almost every kind of alternative process: ambrotype, cyanotype, platinum, aristotype, and many more.
+Even [color!](http://katharinethayer.com/html/tricolor.html)

 _ChartThrob_ runs inside of <a href="http://www.adobe.com/">Adobe Photoshop</a> and is easy to install and use.  _ChartThrob_ runs in all Photoshop versions since CS2.
 It won't run under Photoshop 7 or Photoshop CS (sorry, that's the price of progress). _It works for both Windows and Mac versions of Photoshop.
 It's free._